 The Japanese cycling component giant was never going to be uninvolved with e-bikes.
 Although Shimano is notorious for its conservative product development, the new EP8 mid-drive motor has been worth waiting for.

 Engineers have managed to do what all riders desire from their mid-drive motors, be lighter and more powerful.
-Shimano managed to trim 300g of weight from the EP8000 system, whilst making it 10% smaller, too.
+Shimano managed to trim 300g of weight from the EP8000 system, whilst making it 10 per cent smaller, too.

 It might weigh less and be more compact, enabling better frame integration, but the Shimano EP8 is 10Nm more potent than its EP8000 predecessor, delivering 85Nm of output.